PTSD Treatment

 • Cognitive Processing Therapy allows the patient to confront negative emotions and feelings related to mental disorders and find new ways to think about the event.

-• Prolonged Exposure Therapy, in which the patient 'relives' the event in a controlled environment.
-This therapy is designed to help the patient face and gain control of their reactions to the event to overcome their PTSD eventually.
+• Prolonged Exposure Therapy, in which the patient “relives” the event in a controlled environment.
+This therapy helps the patient face and gain control of their reactions to overcome PTSD.

-• Eye Movement Desensitization and Reprocessing, which retrains the patient's brain to think about something positive while remembering the trauma.
-Through controlled eye movement, the memory changes to become less damaging.
+• Eye Movement Desensitization and Reprocessing, which retrains the brain to focus on something positive while remembering the trauma.
+Through controlled eye movement, the memory becomes less damaging.

-• Stress Inoculation Training, in which the patient focuses on the stress resulting from the event instead of the event itself.
-They'll learn to relax their mind and body when experiencing this stress through massage and breathing techniques.
+• Stress Inoculation Training, where the patient focuses on the stress resulting from the event rather than the event itself.
+Techniques like massage and breathing exercises help relax the mind and body.

 Inpatient Treatment for PTSD

 Inpatient treatment for PTSD is offered at California Care Recovery in Orange County, California.
-Patients will stay overnight during this type of treatment while receiving therapy, medication management, and other forms of care.
-The duration of this care varies depending on the patient’s needs and may last anywhere from a few weeks to several months.
-Inpatient treatment can be beneficial for those suffering from severe or chronic PTSD as it gives them an opportunity to focus solely on their recovery without any external distractions.
+Patients stay overnight while receiving therapy, medication management, and additional forms of care.
+The duration of inpatient care varies based on individual needs and may last from a few weeks to several months.
+This approach is especially helpful for individuals with severe or chronic PTSD, allowing them to focus fully on recovery without outside distractions.

 Outpatient Treatment for PTSD